adobe-target/slate/source/index.html.md

                 <p>This is the Session Id that should be generated and maintained by you.
 The Session Id can be any printable string except a space, ?, or /.
 It should be between 1 and 128 characters in length.</p>
                 <p>For a particular session, its value must stay the same across multiple requests.</p>
                 <p>Routing to a particular node in the edge cluster is done using Session Id.</p>
                 <p>The session is active for 30 minutes on the server side.
-Therefore, you should n't use a different Session Id for a particular tntId/thirdPartyId within 30 minutes of the last request made with the tntId/thirdPartyId.
+Therefore, you shouldn't use a different SessionId for a particular tntId/thirdPartyId within 30 minutes of the last request made with the tntId/thirdPartyId.
 Otherwise, changes to the profile could be inconsistent and unpredictable.</p>
                 <p>Using the same Session ID with multiple tntIds/thirdPartyIds may cause unpredictable changes to the profiles identified by the tntId/thirdPartyIDs.</p>
             </td>
         </tr>